 (We shall make our way through the list as time permits.

-Additions, deletions, reorderings, or other alterations may be made as the seminar proceeds.
-Individual moments from other pieces may also be considered, especially for your analytical "labeling" or worksheet assignments.)
+Additions, deletions, reorderings, sudden inspirations, or other alterations may be made-indeed, almost surely will be made-as the seminar proceeds.
+Individual moments from other pieces will also be considered, including a few for your analytical "labeling" or worksheet assignments.)